Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 What You’ll Learn:

-- What Google Data Studio dashboards are
+- What are Google Data Studio Dashboards?

-- Data Studio tips
+- Tips for Using Google Data Studio

 What Are Google Data Studio Dashboards For Marketing?